amzn/oss-dashboard/README.md

 Which reports you wish to be executed on the code.
 Note that LicenseReporter both provides a report and uses the Licensee project to identify the basic top level license file.

+### db-reports

+Which reports you wish to be executed on the database.

 ### www-directory

 Where you want the dashboard output to go.